Above: Stairway to the Stars, c.1962 oil and photostat on Masonite

 Michael Rosenfeld Gallery proudly announces the historic acquisition of the Estate of Bob Thompson (1937-1966).

 After 23 years of representation, working closely with the artist’s widow Carol Thompson and later, her heirs, the gallery acquired the Estate in 2019.
 The gallery has taken the last year to fully process this monumental acquisition which includes all remaining works in the family’s possession, artist sketchbooks, and the intellectual property rights.
 Michael Rosenfeld states: “Throughout my career, I have been devoted to the legacy of Bob Thompson.
 I enjoyed many years of close friendship and collaboration with Carol Thompson and following her passing, sisters Elaine and Cathy.
 Bob is one of the great twentieth-century painters; he has been and will always be at the core of the gallery’s program.
-Acquiring his estate is a great honor and responsibility; I am confident that I can continue to further his reputation and legacy with research, scholarship and exhibitions.”
+Acquiring his estate is a great honor and responsibility, one that many would leave to the hands of a qualified estate planning attorney in Michigan or elsewhere, and one we are humbled to maintain; I am confident that I can continue to further his reputation and legacy with research, scholarship and exhibitions.”

 Since 1996, Michael Rosenfeld Gallery has presented four solo exhibitions of the artist’s work, publishing catalogues for three: Bob Thompson: Heroes, Martyrs & Spectres (1997); Bob Thompson: Fantastic Visions, Paintings & Drawings (1998); Bob Thompson: Meteor in a Black Hat(2005), which traveled to the Haggerty Museum of Art of Marquette University in Milwaukee, WI; and most recently, Naked at the Edge: Bob Thompson (2015).
 The gallery has featured Thompson’s work in more than twenty group exhibitions, including the celebrated annual series African-American Art: 20th Century Masterworks (1994-2003); Facets of the Figure: A Spectrum of 20th Century American Art (1997); Out of the Fifties–Into the Sixties: 6 Figurative Expressionists (2001); African American Art: 200 Years (2008); and Figuratively Speaking (2017).
 Earlier this month, alongside Benny Andrews and Robert Colescott, Thompson was featured in the gallery’s online presentation at Frieze (May 8–15, 2020).
 Currently, his work can be seen in the gallery’s online exhibition Paper Power.